jlmelville/sneer/docs/gradients.md

 the [Input Initialization](input-initialization.html) for the input kernel only, as part of the perplexity-based calibration (aka entropic affinities).
-As discussed further in that section, the output kernel function normally just sets all the $beta$ values to one, so it effectively disappears from the output kernel gradient.
-However, so methods do make use of an output
+As discussed further in that section, the output kernel function normally just sets all the $\beta$ values to one, so it effectively disappears from the output kernel gradient.
+However, some methods do make use of an output
 $\beta$, so here is the general gradient:

 $$\frac{\partial w_{ij}}{\partial f_{ij}}